k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 **Properties**:

 * ENABLED=true
-* HOST - this is the Safeguard host, used for all API calls.
+* HOST - This is the Safeguard host, used for all API calls.

 **Optional Properties**:

 TIMEOUT - default is 10000 ms.

-**Authentication** is done by certifications and keys that should be applied.
+**Authentication** is performed through certifications and keys that must be applied.